questdb/questdb/README.md

 QuestDB is an open-source time-series database with high throughput ingestion and fast SQL queries.
-Its applications span financial market data, application metrics, sensor data, realtime analytics, dashboards, and infrastructure monitoring.
+Its applications span financial market data, application metrics, sensor data, real-time analytics, dashboards, and infrastructure monitoring.

 QuestDB uses ANSI SQL and benefits from time-series SQL semantics.
 These SQL